 The qualities of a great conversationalist could take a lifetime to develop.
-Those people who can put you at ease, manage the transitions and help you to communicate your ideas are highly talented.
-However, there are some essentials that you could easily begin to master with just a little practise.
+Those people who can put you at ease, manage the transitions, and help you to communicate your ideas are highly talented.
+However, there are some essentials that you could easily begin to master with just a little practice.

 Handling the first few seconds

 The first few moments of a conversation are going to set the tone for the success to come.
 You need to overcome the initial strangeness without injecting awkwardness into the conversation.

 Therefore, when you approach, smile, and make eye contact.
 With a reasonable level of enthusiasm, you will introduce yourself and what you do.
 Your aim: to get to the point quickly and to put the other person at ease.
 Too much enthusiasm and you will overwhelm the other person, but if you look disinterested you will appear cold.

 If a conversation is a picture, then it’s important to frame it.
 In other words, you set the boundaries for the conversation from the start.
 This means talking about why you are here and why you are talking about it.

 Even if it is a casual conversation, you should let the other understand the relevance of the exchange.
 For instance, if you are attending an event, talk about what sparked your interest and made you come – and then ask what sparked their interest as well.

 What if you are just touching base with an old friend?
 Great, say that it’s been a while since you talked and you were wondering how they’re doing.